Is Saskatoon Safe? What You Need to Know Before You Visit or Move

 An urban neighbourhood in historic Nutana giving safe vibes

-Some areas, like Pleasant HillRiversdale, and parts of Downtown, have historically reported higher levels of crime, especially violent incidents and property theft.
-That said, they’re also where a lot of the city’s culture and character live.
 In particular, Riversdale has seen a major transformation over the past decade.
 Although it continues to carry a gritty reputation, people are discovering its artsy vibe, indie shops, hip cafés, and easy access to River Landing.
-It’s a go-to spot for foodies and creatives, and while it’s still smart to stay alert—especially at night—it’s far from being a no-go zone.
+It’s a go-to spot for foodies and creatives, and while it’s still smart to stay alert—especially at night—it’s not exactly a no-go zone.

-Meanwhile, Nutana remains one of Saskatoon’s most beloved neighborhoods.
-Located just east of the river, it blends historic charm with modern livability.
-You’ll find beautiful old homes and mature trees.
-It’s just a short walk to Broadway Avenue, where you can browse boutiques, grab brunch, or catch live music.
 Nearby Varsity View and the University of Saskatchewan campus add to the appeal.
 This area is perfect for visitors who want a central, authentic feel without late-night noise.

 Busy Broadway Avenue during the Fringe Festival